-Do you ever need just a little more context?
-Maybe you want to dive deeper into the ideas and people that shaped the world you live in.
-Studying history can provide you with a platform of understanding as you orient yourself to the world around you.
+Does your worldview need greater depth and context?
+Studying history will help you to understand the ideas, people, and problems that have shaped the world we live in.
 Looking to the past for guidance, you’ll find that history has a lot to tell us about the present.
 Majoring in history at Gordon will help you trace the trajectories of past civilizations while contextualizing the “big questions” of today.

 Boston's historic North Shore in the heart of New England offers extraordinary beyond-the-classroom learning opportunities—historical sites, libraries, museums and more.
 Led by faculty skilled in ancient and medieval history, early Christianity, museum studies and American history, you will cover a range of subjects yet have time to concentrate on the parts of history that interest you most.